 Table 21-1.
-Ac tion Plan Hazards Addressed Funding Options Timeframe Objectives Met In Previous Plan? funding that in extent possible based on available resources, provide cool cludes assistance in cost vs. benefit analysis for grant eligi Agency: County ordination and technic ible projects cal assistance in the a pplication for grant All Existing County programs; grant funding Short-term, ongoing 2,7,9,10 No needs of all pla and preparedn contained with Agency: County with participation of all planning partners abilities to inform and educate the public ab out hazard mitigation All Cost sharing from the Partnership, General Fund Allocations, Cost sharing with Stakeholders Short-term, depend on funding s 7,10 No regulatory cohother in their a inate updates to land use and building regulations as they esiveness within the planning area.
-This can be accomplis doption processes, by seeking input and comment during Agency: Governing body of each eligible planning partner hed via a commitmer the course of regulate nt from all planning pa rtners to involve each All General funds Short-term, ongoing 3,10,11 No CRSLinksInfor and post-disaster information such as notices of grant fun- 5 creditable information s to Planning Partners' pages, FEMA, Red Cross, NOAA, I mation such as progress reports, mitigation success storie Agency: County USGS and the Nation neetings.
-All County general fund through existing programs, grant funding Short-term, ongoing 5,7,10 No to planning parestablished at teering Committee will remain as a functioning body over ti rtners and oversee the update of the plan according to sch its inception.
-Agency: County All Funded through existing, ongoing programs Short-term 9,10 No become availa Responsible Agency : County with participation of all planning partners All Ongoing programs, grant funding depending on the mandate Long-term Ongoing 6,7,9,10 No vulnerabilities. ort the collection of improved data (hydrologic, geologic, to pographic, volcanic, I nistorical, etc.) to bette er assess risks and All Ongoing programs grant funding Short-term Ongoing 7,10 No anning partners that fully participated in this planning effort by Washington State Emergency Management Division an chapter 23 identified in C Agency: All planning partners identified in C • All 2,7,10 No identified in C Responsible All CW-9-Utilize in Agency: All planning partners
+Act ion Plan Hazards Addressed Funding Options Timeframe Objectives Met In Previous Plan?
+CW-1 -To the extent possible based on available resources, provide coordination and technical assistance in the application for grant funding that includes assistance in cost vs. benefit analysis for grant eligible projects Responsible Agency: County All Existing County programs; grant funding Short-term, ongoi ng 2,7,9,10 No CW-2-Encoura needs of all plat and preparedne contained within Responsible A age the development and implementation of a county-wide nning partners.
+Leverage public outreach partnering capat ess.
+Seek opportunities to promote the mitigation of natura in this plan. gency: County with participation of all planning partners hazard mitigation hazard niform and hazards within the public-information strated d educate the public abo e planning area, utilizing egy that meets the out hazard mitigation information All Cost sharing from the Partnership, General Fund Allocations, Cost sharing with Stakeholders Short-term, deper on funding nds 7,10 No CW-3-Coordin regulatory cohe other in their ad Responsible A hate updates to land use and building regulations as they p siveness within the planning area.
+This can be accomplish loption processes, by seeking input and comment during th gency: Governing body of each eligible planning partner. pertain to reducing ned via a commitmo ne course of regula the impacts of natural h ent from all planning par atory updates or compre azards, to seek a tners to involve each hensive planning.
+All General funds Short-term, ongoi ng 3,10,11 No CW-4-Sponsor and maintain a natural hazards informational website to include information such as: Hazard-specific information such as GIS layers, private property mitigation alternatives, important facts on risk and vulnerability Pre- and post-disaster information such as notices of grant funding availability CRS creditable information Links to Planning Partners' pages, FEMA, Red Cross, NOAA, USGS and the National Weather Service.
+Information such as progress reports, mitigation success stories, update strategies, Steering Committee meetings.
+All County general fund through existing programs, grant funding Short-term, ongoi ng 5,7,10 No CW-5 -The Steering Committee will remain as a functioning body over time to monitor progress of the plan, provide technical assistance to planning partners and oversee the update of the plan according to schedule.
+This body will continue to operate under the ground rules established at its inception.
+All Funded through existing, ongoing programs Short-term 9,10 No CW-6 -Amend or enhance this hazard mitigation plan as needed to comply with state or federal mandates as compliance guidelines become available.
+Responsible Agency: County with participation of all planning partners All Ongoing programs, grant funding depending on the mandate Long-term Ongoir ng 6,7,9,10 No CW-7 - Support the collection of improved data (hydrologic, geologic, topographic, volcanic, historical, etc.) to better assess risks and vulnerabilities.
+Responsible Agency: All planning partners All Ongoing programs grant funding Short-term Ongoing 7,10 No CW-8 -All planning partners that fully participated in this planning effort will formally adopt this plan once pre-adoption approval has been granted by Washington State Emergency Management Division and FEMA and will adhere to the plan maintenance protocol identified in Chapter 23.
+Responsible Agency: All planning partners All All All 2,7,10 No CW-9- Utilize information within this plan to support updates to other emergency management plans in effect within the planning area.
+Responsible Agency: County All Can be funded under existing programs Short-term Ongo ing 6,7,9,10 No